Ashwinlab/Keystone6/README.md

 # Keystone6
-Calendar-Integration is in the works
+# Calendar-Integration is in the works

--To Run this Project:
+# -To Run this Project:
 cd to \calendarIntegration

+# To install dependencies
+ npm install

+# To start the Project
- npm run dev
+ yarn dev

--To Install a Keystone Instance: yarn create keystone-app
+# This specific Keystone Instance has Appollo-GraphQL installed in it to work on GraphQL

 Admin-Credentials:
 will be Updated